goncharov-vlad/spa-router/README.md

 # SPA-router

-> JS module which helps build not reloading web applications.
+> JS module which helps to build not reloading web applications.

 It's easy to install, configure and use.